mikeferguson/smaldog/doc/wire_protocol.md

  * Left rear leg

 ####Present Voltage (2 Bytes)
-This is a 16-bit floating point number representing the battery voltage level in Volts.
+This is a 16-bit unsigned integer representing the battery voltage level in 100mV steps.

 ####Foot Touch Sensors (4 Bytes)
 For each foot, we get an 8-bit value representing the force on the leg: